- Best Practices

 Now, you may successfully avoid tripping a spam trap alarm, but you might find that you’re winding up in people’s spam folders somehow.
 No one checks there; it’s email marketing hell for bad emails, so what can you do?

 It’s all about your approach; if you SHOUT ALL THE TIME, load up on emojis, or write spammy content copy, you’re digging a hole for yourself.
 Even if you do these things, it’s all for naught if you don’t send fully authenticated messages to subscribers that signed up and still enjoy receiving your messages.

 Ultimately, you should try to come off like you’re a human being reaching out to other human beings — because you are.
 Proper grammar, design, content, and delivery all matter.
 The last thing you want to be is a nuisance.
 Lastly, it’s all about best practices.
 If you practice good, clean sending, you’ll get all your effort back in amazing ROI.

-One last thing, Iterable’s first game show webinar is right around the corner!
-Join Nick, our Deliverability Engineer, and Iterable’s panel of experts while you take a critical look at different email best practices and what’s real, what isn’t, and something that’s up for debate.
-It all goes down on March 27, 2019, at 11 AM PST!
+Earlier in 2019, we cohosted a webinar with Iterable!
+Nick, our Deliverability Engineer, and Iterable’s panel of experts took a critical look at different email best practices and what’s real, what isn’t, and something that’s up for debate in the email marketing space.
+You can find the webinar here.

 Last updated on August 13, 2019